dotnet/installer/src/SourceBuild/tarball/content/eng/bootstrap/README.template.md

 ## List of components

 To enable full offline source-building of the VMR, we have no other choice than to synchronize all the necessary code into the VMR.
 This also includes any code referenced via git submodules.
-More details on why we need to do and how we do that can be found here:
+More details on why and how this is done can be found here:
 - [Strategy for managing external source dependencies](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Strategy-For-External-Source.md)
 - [Source Synchronization Process](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Design-And-Operation.md#source-synchronization-process)